A Bad Combat Plan

 June 6, 1944

-Available as an ebook or a printed book from your favourite on-line book seller or directly from the publisher
+Available as an ebook or a printed book from your favourite on-line book seller or direct from the publisher.

 For 70 years the myths have lived on unchallenged.
 Myths about what went wrong on D-Day June 6, 1944 – the “surprise” storm, the air and naval bombardment that “missed”, the “surprise” quality of the defending German forces, and the “surprise” of the bocage fields.